drocheam/optrace/docs/source/usage/plots.rst

 Block/Pause Plots
 ___________________

-By default the plots are displayed and the rest of the program is run.
+By default the plots are displayed and program continues executing.
-When halting the execution is required, :func:`optrace.plots.block <optrace.plots.misc_plots.block>` can be called.
+Call :func:`optrace.plots.block <optrace.plots.misc_plots.block>` to pause and interact with the plot windows.

 .. code-block:: python